Behavioral health resources

 Having support around shifting habits and patterns of behavior is integral to achieve desired weight outcomes.
 This is where a Behavioral Health Provider (BHP) can be an effective part of the weight management team.

-Overview for the role of the BHP in weight management
+Overview of the role of the BHP in weight management

 BHP types